← All Articles

 What time of day are trout most active?

 Usually early morning and the last hour of daylight, when water is cooler and light is low.
 But it flips by season: in winter the warmest midday hours are best, and on cold tailwaters trout feed all day because the dam releases keep the water in the trout zone.
+The underlying driver is water temperature — trout feed hardest in roughly the 50–65°F comfort band, so the best hours are simply the hours your water sits in that band.

 Is morning or evening better for trout fishing?

 Both are prime in most seasons.
 Morning often has cooler water and hatches like tricos; evening brings sulphur and caddis hatches and the security of low light.
 In summer, dawn and the last light are clearly best because midday water is too warm on freestone streams.
+If you can only fish one, the evening window in summer is usually slightly better because the spinner falls and the falling light stack up at the same time.

 What time should you fly fish in summer?